The Sunshine Coast has a great diversity of landscapes and soils, ocean currents and local climates.

 The Sunshine Coast has many pockets of subtropical rainforest.
 These forests have a dense canopy restricting the amount of light that can reach the forest floor.
 Ferns, palms, vines and epiphytes are commonly found beneath the canopy created by rainforest trees such as the strangler fig. Distinctive trees that are easily recognisable include the piccabeen palm, the bunya pine and the hoop pine.
 Rainforests have a high level of biodiversity among flora and fauna species.

-The rocky soils of maintain tops and plateaux offer few nutrients resulting in low growing vegetation dominated by heath.
+The rocky soils of mountain tops and plateaux offer few nutrients resulting in low growing vegetation dominated by heath.
 Plants are often exposed to harsh conditions of full sun and high winds.
 Montane heath species include the Queensland peppermint and golden candlestick.
 These communities can be found on most of the mountains whose shape dominates our coastline such as Mt Coolum, Mt Tibrogargan and Mt Tinbeerwah.